 Many small business owners may wonder, when is professional liability insurance required?
 You’re not alone.

 The short answer: It depends on your business.

 Professional liability coverage isn’t required by law for other service-based jobs.
 That doesn’t mean it’s not important.

 Which businesses should consider carrying professional liability coverage?

-Any business that provides professional services should look into professional liability coverage.
+Any business that provides professional services should look into professional liability or errors and omissions coverage.
 Some businesses that may need this coverage include:

-For service-based businesses like these, professional liability coverage protects you from client lawsuits.
+For service-based businesses, professional liability coverage protects you from client lawsuits.